dmitriykuptsov/soho-vpn-over-tls/README.md

 When the user knocks, the web application opens firewall access to the clinet:

 ```
-iptables -t nat -A PREROUTING -p tcp -s {clientIP} --dport 443 -j REDIRECT --to-port 9000
+iptables -t nat -A PREROUTING -p tcp -s <clients IP> --dport 443 -j REDIRECT --to-port 9000
 ```

-Then a SOHO VPN kicks in and establishes a connection to our VPN service and IP table rule is deleted.
+Then a SOHO VPN client kicks in and establishes a connection to our VPN service and IP table rule is deleted.
 Otherwise the web server serves regular client some random page.
+This way operators will not be able to distinguish VPN server from normal Web server.